MathiasPBerger/gboml-docs-test/docs/source/python_api_example.rst

 The following example illustrates various functions defined in the Python API and its *GbomlGraph* class.

-First, the library can be loaded as follows:
+First, the *GbomlGraph* class can be imported from the *gboml* package as follows:

 .. code-block:: python

    from gboml import GbomlGraph

-Second, an instance of *GbomlGraph* with a timehorizon of 3 can be created:
+Second, an instance of the *GbomlGraph* class with a time horizon of 3 can be created:

 .. code-block:: python